Experienced Pedorthists & Chiropodists For All Of Your Foot Care & Orthotic Needs - Serving Burlington, Oakville & Hamilton

 Generally our orthotics last betwen 1 1/2 and 2 years, however the life of your orthotics will vary depending on your lifestyle, considering factors such as your profession (if you work at a desk job or are on your feet all day), and activity level (if you are a runner/avid gym-goer they may wear out more quickly).

-The prices of our orthotics can vary depending on your insurance plan and prescription of your orthotics.
-As well as the fact that our orthotics our priced very fairly, at a rate that is seen across the board, all other services related to your orthotics at our clinic are free.
-This applies to services such as orthotic repair, follow-up appointmnets, etc.
+The prices of our orthotics can vary depending on your prescription of your orthotics.
+As well as the fact that our orthotics are priced very fairly, at a rate that is seen across the board, all other services related to your orthotics at our clinic are free.
+This applies to services such as orthotic repair, follow-up appointments, etc.

 Many clinics offer an incentive to a patient to utilize their orthotic coverage in the form of 'a free shoe with every orthotic purchased' deal, or a incentive such as a large discount on a shoe or a free shoe coupon/gift certificate to a nearby shoe store etc. This practice is disallowed by insurance companies and the governing medical colleges of our Podiatrists, Chiropodists and Pedorthists because this practice leads to an increase in benefit costs as people may bring their whole family in to get free shoes via their orthotic coverage.
 They may get a new orthotic just to get the free shoe year after year (depending on the insurance plan's orthotic frequency).
 The patient often does not even use the orthotic nor is it even medically necessary.
 This growing population of people getting orthotics (who otherwise would have no reason to) costs employers millions annually by raising premiums and eventfully leads to benefits being cut due to this abuse.
 Insurers are regularly auditing claims investigating to see if incentives have been used, offending claims are being denied or whole clinics are being delisted (banned) by the insurer.
 The Burlington Foot Clinic proudly adheres to all rules, regulations and ethical standards.